tjohnson009/top/odin-recipes/README.md

 This is a project to display recipes in the browser.
-Upon completion, I will have understood and implemented basic HTML and CSS understanding.
+Upon completion, I will have understood and implemented basic HTML understanding.